 Inventory reserve represents the Company's best estimate in value lost due to excessive inventory level, physical deterioration, obsolescence, changes in price levels, or other causes based on individual facts and circumstances.
 Inventory reserve relates to inventory items including finished goods, semi-finished goods, work-in-process and raw materials.
 Write off of this reserve is recognized only when the related inventory has been disposed or scrapped.

-For the three and six months ended June 30, 2019, the Company recorded inventory reserves of \$2,171 thousand and \$5,475 thousand, respectively, which related to certain legacy display products.
+During the first half of 2019, the Company recorded inventory reserves of \$5,475 thousand related to certain legacy display products.

 4. Property, Plant and Equipment